ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - The Adoption and Competition of Blockchain Open-source Software: Evidence from the Diffusion of Developers. **Jiaxin Wang**, Zhengrui Jiang, Jiaqi Yan. **Under the 1st Review of Management Science (UTD-24)**

+- The Fight for the On-chain War Chest: Role-Based Ecosystem Analytics for Wartime Cryptocurrency Sanctions and Fundraising.
+Qian'ang Mao, **Jiaxin Wang**, Jiaqi Yan.
+Submitted to **Journal of Management Information Systems (FT50)**

 - Control without Controllers?
 Reconceptualizing Information Asymmetry in Decentralized Systems. **Jiaxin Wang**. **Under the 1st Review of Ethics and Information Technology (JCR Q1, 中科院一区Top)**

 - AI for Web3 Business Ecosystems: A Conceptual Framework.
-Li Zhu, **Jiaxin Wang**(共同通讯), Ya Liu, Qian'ang Mao, Jiaqi Yan. **After the 2rd Review of International Journal of Information Management (JCR Q1, 中科院一区Top)**
+Li Zhu, **Jiaxin Wang**(共同通讯), Ya Liu, Qian'ang Mao, Jiaqi Yan. **Und er the 3rd Review of International Journal of Information Management (JCR Q1, 中科院一区Top)**

 - SoK: Web3 Regulatory Technology for Cryptocurrency VASP AML/CFT Compliance.
-Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan. **After the 1st Review of Blockchain: Research and Applications (CCF-B, JCR Q1, 中科院二区)**
+Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan. **Under the 2nd Review of Blockchain: Research and Applications (CCF-B, JCR Q1, 中科院二区)**

 <!-- Understanding the Motivations and Roles of Developers in Blockchain Open-source Software. **Jiaxin Wang**.-->